 This is another important factor worth considering.
 As of now, Intel and AMD are the best laptop processor brands on the market.

-Each of these popular brands produce a range of different processors that are built with certain users in mind.
-In addition to the number of processor cores, you’ll find other differences such as price, efficiency and technology among the models built by each of these competing brands.
+Each of these popular brands produces a range of different processors built with particular users in mind.
+So, in addition to the number of processor cores, you’ll find other differences such as price, efficiency, and technology among the models built by each of these competing brands.

 Intel Processor Models

 AMD Laptop Processor Models

 - AMD Ryzen 3

 - AMD Ryzen 9

 You may have noticed that the numbers range from the lowest to the highest.
 This indicates the kind of usage they are intended for – from light to heavy uses.
 So why does this matter when you’re looking for an upgrade for your processor?